It is important that you arrange for your own travel insurance. Please check carefully the terms and conditions of your insurance which should cover

 Terminal 3: domestic arrival and departure

-Terminal 3 connects to terminal 1 and 2 with a shuttle bus.
+Terminal 3 connects to terminal 1 with a shuttle bus.
 The bus stop is located outside the entrance to the departure hall.
 Look out for the information signboards.
-Buses depart approximately every 15 minutes.
+Buses depart approximately every 15 to 20 minutes from 05:20 hours to 21:00 hours.

 Taxis are also available for this short connection.